 Andrew has always been deeply passionate about history.
 After completing his studies at UVic he sought to share that passion by creating the On This Spot history blog to chronicle his travels in Canada, Asia and Europe.
 This app is an outgrowth of that project.
 Andrew has previously worked as a web designer, journalist, researcher and photographer and continues to develop and write for the EnergyBC project.

 Chris has been making websites and programming servers since the early days of cable internet.
-After attending Lighthouse Labs he has become heavily involved in the Vancouver tech scene working with an assortment of startups to help them improve their systems, teaching at the bootcamp, and currently designs, develops, and maintains CEO.ca, an emerging cross platform iOS/android/web app for Canadian investors.
+After attending Lighthouse Labs he has become involved in the Vancouver tech scene working with an assortment of startups to help them improve their systems, and currently also designs, develops, and maintains software for casca footwear.

-Sean Edmunds currently serves as Chief Business Development Officer for On This Spot.
+Sean Edmunds currently serves as Chief Operating Officer for On This Spot.
 He has an extensive background in finance, sales and marketing.
 He holds a Bachelor of Science from the University of Victoria specializing in Economics and is a CFA Charterholder.

 Annabel Howard studied art history at Oxford and has an MA in biographical writing from the University of East Anglia.
 She has worked as a lecturer and guide across Italy and the UK.
-She has written three books, the first of which, a graphic biography of Kandinsky, was released in October 2015.
+She has written three books.
 She is currently artist in residence at the Centre for the Study of Religion and Society at UVic.
 Tours written include the Newcastle Island, Departure Bay, and Postwar Transformation tours in Nanaimo, and the Gorge Park and E&N Railway tours in Esquimalt.